NashidC/Soothe/README.md

 The following **optional** features are implemented:

 - [ ] User's preferences in the settings form should be [persisted](http://guides.codepath.com/ios/Using-NSUserDefaults) across app restarts.
+- [ ] User can authenticate with Google+.
+- [ ] User can view a stream of videos from their subscriptions using the [Youtube API](https://developers.google.com/youtube/v3/guides/ios_youtube_helper).
+- [ ] User can specify what sort of media they would like to view in their stream (ie. GIFs, Youtube videos, etc).
+- [ ] User should be able to view media regardless of Apple Watch connectivity.

+The following **additional** features are implemented if time permits:

 - [ ] An apple watch is used to determine [pulse](http://stackoverflow.com/a/30961883) hikes.
 - [ ] The iPhone app should be able to respond to a pulse hike (retrieved from Apple Watch) by sending a text message to "trusted contacts" using the [Twilio](https://www.twilio.com).
 - [ ] The iPhone app should additionally send a PUSH notification to the user in the above case regarding "Trending Media".
-- [ ] User can authenticate with Google+.

-The following **additional** features are implemented:

-- [ ] User can view a stream of videos from their subscriptions using the [Youtube API](https://developers.google.com/youtube/v3/guides/ios_youtube_helper).
-- [ ] User can specify what sort of media they would like to view in their stream (ie. GIFs, Youtube videos, etc).
 - [ ] User can turn the pulse checker and the text messaging feature on and off in the settings.
-- [ ] User should be able to view media regardless of Apple Watch connectivity.
 - [ ] User can play small games built into the app.

-The following **additional-additional** features are implemented:
+The following **additional-additional** features are implemented if time permits:

 - [ ] Figure out other methods of contacting a *trusted contact* besides text (ie. email).
 - [ ] Learning users resting and active heart rates to better determine what heart rate can be considered "a spike".